paulfilkin/tradosClarity/Help Documentation/readme.md

 - Check if another application is using the same shortcut
 - Try customizing the shortcut to a different key combination
 - Verify the extension is active on the current page

+### Tours aren't announcing properly

+**Possible solutions:**

+- Ensure your screen reader is running and configured for dynamic content
+- Refresh the page to re-initialize the extension
+- Check that the extension is enabled in Chrome's extension settings

 ### Important buttons aren't being found